Massachusetts e-MOLST Web Portal

 - Video of clinician signing a MOLST completed by another clinician on his care team

-About MA e-MOLST Web Portal
+Use of the MA e-MOLST Web Portal

-The Massachusetts e-MOLST Web Portal is a joint pilot project of the Massachusetts Coalition for Serious Illness Care, Ariadne Labs and Honoring Choices Massachusetts with support from Vynca, Inc. The web portal is intended for the purpose of providing health care providers and their care teams with a communication framework for serious illness conversations, and to document patient choices on a paper and electronic MOLST form.
+The web portal is intended for the purpose of providing health care providers and their care teams with a communication framework for serious illness conversations, and to document patient choices on a paper and electronic MOLST form.
 Health care providers can use the web portal at no cost with the authorization of their respective organizations and in accordance with their organization’s policies and procedures.
 While we make every effort to post accurate and reliable information, the web portal may contain inaccuracies, errors or omissions and we expressly exclude liability.
 The user or viewer’s use of any information or materials on the web portal is entirely at your own risk, for which we shall not be liable.

 Serious Illness Conversation Guides